snblaise/E-Commerce-MVP-Deployment/README.md

 **Step 4: Edit Terraform files | variable**
-In the aws CLi use nano editor to modify the variables in the `main.tf` file by replacing the Variable vpc_id and key_name with that of your aws environment in my case I use the default VPC and created a key called **sshkey1**.
+In the aws CLi use nano editor to modify the variables in the `main.tf` file by replacing the Variable vpc_id and key_name with that of your AWS environment in my case I used the default VPC and created a key called **sshkey1**.
 Save the file and exit when done.

 ![Alt text](Images/main.tf.png)